luogen1996/LaConvNet/README.md

 python test.py --eval-weights ./weights/det_best.pth
 ```
 4. Training log.
 Logs are stored in ``./logs`` directory, which records the detailed training curve and accuracy per epoch.
 If you want to log the visualizations, please  set  ``LOG_IMAGE`` to ``True`` in ``config.yaml``.

+## Model Zoo
+We provide the results of LaConvNets on REC and RES.
+Results and pre-trained checkpoints  are available  in [Model Zoo](https://github.com/luogen1996/LaConvNet/blob/main/MODEL_ZOO.md).